raycrawford/dataLit-chapter_01-container/README.md

 # Use

-To use this workflow, clone the repo to your local file system.
-Once there, replace the docker_root variable with the path that includes the Dockerfile found in this repo.
+To use this workflow, clone the repo to your local file system, cd into the repo and run `./build.bash`.
+When done, you'll be in the running container... just make sure any files go in `/root/files` inside the container so you don't loose them when you exit.

+# Contributing

+If you'd like to suggest changes, just issue a PR.
+Otherwise, do what you want with this repo... it's free with or without attribution...